Skip to content

 • Branch isolation we can rip out and replace (no proprietary tracker integration).

-Our bet is that the cheapest, most maintainable autonomous coding rig is:
+The cheapest, most maintainable autonomous coding rig is:

 1. A small bash supervisor with no agent-runtime opinion (~1500 lines).

-2. Stable per-role markdown prompts (so prompt cache ~100%).
+2. Stable per-role markdown prompts (so prompt cache hits dominate).

 3. Everything on disk (so any role can re-derive state from scratch).